FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

 With the state setup next we'll add a callback function called `select` that gets called when a user clicks on an option.
-Inside of this function we get the text of the option that was selected and use that to determine how to set the current state of the component.
+Inside of this function we get the text of the option (via `event` parameter) that was selected and use that to determine how to `setState` on the current component.
+Notice that I am using `event` details passed to the `select` callback.
+This pattern should look familiar from jQuery code.

 ```javascript
 var MySelect = React.createClass({